ToolYu/ToolYu/README.md

-## Hi, I'm Qianyu! 👋
+## Hi, I'm Qianyu! 😊

-- 🎓 **Master's student in Data Science at NYU**
+- 🎓 **Master’s student in Data Science at NYU**
-  Combine my background in Mathematics & Physics with cutting-edge machine learning to drive data-driven insights.

-- 🕵️ **Currently exploring**:
-  - Web Scraping pipleline(Selenium based)
-  - Quantitative research models (Barra model, risk analysis)
-  - Computer Vision
+  Previously earned a BSc (Hons) in Mathematics & Physics at the University of St Andrews

 - ⚡ **Projects & Experience**:
   - Built a LinkedIn sentiment analysis tool (TextBlob + GPT)
   - Developed a Barra-based risk attribution model for AI-focused stock portfolios